katholiek-onderwijs-vlaanderen/sri/README.md

 If `verb` is omitted, it MUST be interpreted as PUT.

 The response body matches this same composition, and returns the http status and body (if any) the regular operations would return.
-A client MAY combine operations of ttype GET/PUT/DELETE in a single batch operation.
-The batch operation itseld MUST be a PUT operation.
+A client MAY combine operations of type GET/PUT/DELETE in a single batch operation.
+The batch operation itself MUST be a PUT operation.

+    PUT /batch
+    ...
+    409 Conflict
     [
      {
       “href”: “/schools/{uuid-generated-by-client}”,